 Health Professions Opportunity Grant

-On behalf of The Workforce Boards of Metropolitan Chicago, the Workforce Investment Board of Will County applied for and was awarded a five year Health Profession Opportunity Grant (HPOG) in the amount of almost $5 million through the U.S. Department of Health and Human Services, with annual funding contingent on performance.
+On behalf of The Workforce Partners of Metropolitan Chicago, the Workforce Investment Board of Will County applied for and was awarded a five year Health Profession Opportunity Grant (HPOG) in the amount of almost $5 million through the U.S. Department of Health and Human Services, with annual funding contingent on performance.

 Currently in its fourth year, HPOG funds support six healthcare bridge programs designed to prepare Temporary Assistance to Needy Families (TANF) recipients and adults and out-of-school youth eligible for the Workforce Investment Act (WIA) program for employment in high growth healthcare occupations.
 Programs are administered throughout the region by College of Lake County, McHenry County College, Jewish Vocational Services, Instituto del Progresso Latino, Central States SER, and Joliet Junior College.